 Answer: No, You cannot use Amazon Affiliate links in emails

 Straight up, you’ll be in violation of Amazon Associates policies if you use their links in your emails.
-In many cases, links can end up in emails because website owners may automate their blog posts to be sent out to an email list.
+Even if you don’t do it on purpose, in many cases, links can end up in emails because website owners may automate their blog posts to be sent out to an email list.

-Sometimes, Amazon links can be included in the full or partial email that your marketing software sends to subscribers.
-But whether accidental or not, it’s still a violation that can get you banned from Amazon Associates.
+When you send out a newsletter, depending on how it’s formatted, Amazon links may get included in the full post or excerpt that your marketing software sends to subscribers.
+Whether accidental or not, it’s still a violation that can get you banned from Amazon Associates.

-However, you can use links on your websites and social media, providing you’ve listed them in your Amazon Associates account.
-Furthermore, an affiliate disclosure statement is required.
+Keep in mind, you can use links on your websites and social media, providing you’ve listed them in your Amazon Associates account.
+PS.
+Don’t forget your affiliate disclosure!

 [Insert your Website Name] is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com